Vancelot11/LUG-IOTA/usbSerial/README.md

 # Serial over USB

-Code in this directory demonstrates how to read data from USB serial connection
+Code in this directory demonstrates reading serial data from USB connection.